You want smart political talk without the meltdowns?

 And I think that's where the main focus is going to be on.

-And you know, limiting the bureaucracy.
+And, you know, limiting the bureaucracy.

 How many of these jobs are redundant?

-Um it's going to be things like that.
+How many of these jobs, you know, it's going to be things like that.

-So I I think that actually may work in your favor, especially if you're providing essential services for people.
+So I think that actually may work in your favor, especially if you're providing essential services for people.

 You know, check in with your boss, have your wife do the same, you know, see what is needed.

-You want to you want to keep your job, you want to keep your career going.
+You want to keep your career going.

-Uh, I don't blame you.
+I don't blame you.

 I totally understand it.

-So I would say, you know, just make yourself as essential as possible, but that's advice I'd give to anybody on any job.
+So I would say, you know, just make yourself as essential as possible.

 Anyway, I do hope that helps you.

-Um if I hear anything more, we'll talk about it and just stay tuned.
+If I hear anything more, we'll talk about it and just stay tuned.

 Thank you, sir.